trajano/docker-volume-plugins/s3fs-volume-plugin/README.md

 - This is a managed plugin only, no legacy support.
 - In order to properly support versions use `--alias` when installing the plugin.
 - This only supports one S3Fs cluster per instance use `--alias` to define separate instances
-- The value of `SERVERS` is initially blank it needs `docker plugin s3fs set AWSACCESSKEYID=key;docker plugin s3fs set AWSSECRETACCESSKEY=secret` if it is set then it will be used for all servers and low level options will not be allowed.
+- The value of `AWSACCESSKEYID/AWSSECRETACCESSKEY` is initially blank it needs `docker plugin s3fs set AWSACCESSKEYID=key;docker plugin s3fs set AWSSECRETACCESSKEY=secret` if it is set then it will be used for all servers and low level options will not be allowed.
 Primarily this is to control what the deployed stacks can perform.
 - **There is no robust error handling.
 So garbage in -> garbage out**

 ## Operating modes